-With this tool you can convert from Watts to Amps , you will also find the formula and the explanation of how to perform the conversion.
+With this tool you can automatically convert from Watts to Amps , you will also find the formula and the explanation of how to carry out the conversion.

-Some examples , the most common power factors , the main definitions and finally the table of equivalences from Watts to Amps .
+We also include some examples , the most common power factors , the main definitions and finally the tables of equivalences from Watts to Amperes .

 With the following formulas you can convert Watts to Amps manually , if you want to convert automatically you can use the initial Watts to Amps calculator .